In case you were

 time in a place where one finds it difficult to be have some semblance

-managed for five months of the year when the weather is cooler, to grow
+For five months of the year when the weather was cooler, I grew

-marmalades, cordials and lime aid from the lime tree, use the dates
+marmalades, cordials and lime aid from the lime tree, used the dates

-that grow prolifically and even the mulberry tree obliges from time to
+that grew prolifically and even the mulberry tree obliged from time to

 our own compost, but this time from kitchen scraps,